Photography Fees Explained

 Creative fee + production expenses + licensing fee = total price

-The creative fee covers the cost of the photographer’s business.
-The licensing fee is their business profit.
+The creative fee covers the photographer’s business costs, while the licensing fee represents their business profit.

 Think of it this way: a vehicle owner pays both ownership costs and operating costs.